8 minute read

 https://maven.pkg.github.com/stevenrskelton/http-maven-receiver/ca/stevenskelton/http-maven-receiver/1.0.18/http-maven-receiver-assembly-1.0.18.jar

-These URLs are visible in GitHub Action logs when artifacts are published to GitHub Packages using Maven.
+These URLs are visible in GitHub Action logs whenever artifacts are published to GitHub Packages using Maven.

 GitHub API Does Not Expose Download URLs